USTA Section: Northern California

 Teams Defeated: UC Berkeley, St. Mary’s, UC Davis

 USTA.com: When did you discover that you had the talent to win as a team?

 Our team has done well consistently in the past, and the players who have been on the team for multiple years have a good sense for how good we’ll be in a given year -- although it’s always tough to gauge how good our opponents will be, especially since former varsity players could pop up at any time and new freshmen/grad students arrive on campus every Fall.

 USTA.com: How does your team unwind after a day of matches?

-USTA.com: When you qualified, how did you celebrate?
+USTA.com: When you qualified for the National Championship, how did you celebrate?

 USTA.com: How do you exhibit school spirit?